RadicalZephyr/fizz-pop/docs/SODIUM_MODEL.md

  - `CellConstant`: A Cell with an unchanging value
  - `CellMap`: Applies a function to a Cell's value
- - `CellLift`: Combines multiple Cells through a function
+ - `CellLift`: Combines two or more Cells through applying a function to their values
- - `CellSwitch`: Dynamically switches between Cell sources
+ - `CellSwitch`: Dynamically switches between Cell sources, transforms a `Cell<Cell<T>>` into a `Cell<T>`

 ### Stream Operations:

  - `StreamNever`: A Stream that never fires
- - `StreamMap`: Transforms Stream event values
+ - `StreamMap`: Transforms Stream event values with a function
- - `Stream Filter`: Conditionally allows events to propagate
+ - `Stream Filter`: Conditionally allows events to propagate based on a boolean function on the event data
  - `StreamMerge`: Combines events from multiple Streams
- - `StreamSnapshot`: Captures Cell values when a Stream fires
+ - `StreamSnapshot`: Samples one or more Cell values when a Stream fires and combines them all with a function
  - `StreamHold`: Converts a Stream to a Cell containing the most recent event value
- - `StreamSwitch`: Dynamically switches between Stream sources
+ - `StreamSwitch`: Dynamically switches between Stream sources, transforms a `Cell<Stream<T>>` into a `Stream<T>`

 ### Compound Operations:

- - `StreamAccumulate`: Accumulates values over a series of events
- - `StreamCollect`: Collects event values
+ - `StreamAccumulate`: As each event is received, the accumulating function f is called with the current state and the new event value
+ - `StreamCollect`: Transform an event with a generalized state loop (a Mealy machine).
+The function is passed the input and the old state and returns the new state and output value
- - `StreamGate`: Controls event flow based on a condition
+ - `StreamGate`: Controls event flow based on a condition `Cell<bool>`
- - `StreamOnce`: Allows a Stream to fire only once
+ - `StreamOnce`: A Stream that will fire only one time

 ### I/O Operations:

  - `CellSink`: Input interface for updating Cell values
+ - `CellSample`: Output interface for reading the current value of a Cell
+ - `CellUpdates`: Output interface for running side effects when a Cell value is updated
- - `StreamSink`: Input interface for firing events
+ - `StreamSink`: Input interface for firing events with optional data
- - `StreamListener`: Output interface for causing side effects when events occur
+ - `StreamListener`: Output interface for running side effects when events occur